 This had that telltale sugar Fat Badger Bakery Cookies consistency, but is truly for snickerdoodle fans.
 The generous notes of warm spice really take this one up a notch!
 I could see this variety being a real crowd-pleaser.

 Price: $19.95 per dozen cookies

 Availability: Fat Badger Bakery Cookies are sold exclusively through the company’s website below.

 Certifications: Fat Badger Bakery Cookies are Certified Kosher Parve, Non-GMO Verified, and Certified Vegan.

 Dietary Notes: By ingredients, Fat Badger Bakery Cookies are dairy-free / non-dairy, egg-free, peanut-free, vegan, and vegetarian.
-They do have several flavors that are also made without nuts.
-Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+They do have several flavors that are also made without nuts.*

 For More Product Information: Visit the Fat Badger Bakery website at www.fatbadgerbakery.com.

 *Always read the ingredient and nutrition statement prior to consumption.
 Ingredients, processes, and labeling are subject to change at any time for any company or product.
 Contact the company to discuss their manufacturing processes if potential allergen cross-contamination is an issue for you.
 No food product can be guaranteed “safe” for every individual’s needs.
 You should never rely on ingredient and allergen statements alone if dealing with a severe food allergy.